 Q. Where can I find a complete list of Designated Persons or can you provide me with a complete list of people and companies with whom it is prohibited to do business?

-A: The consolidated United Nations Security Council Sanctions List, located on the United Nations website, provides a searchable list of all individuals and entities designated by the UNSC that are referred to in regulations made under the UNA.
+A: The Consolidated United Nations Security Council Sanctions List, located on the United Nations website, provides a searchable list of all individuals and entities designated by the UN Security Council that are referred to in regulations made under the UNA.
 Not all prohibitions in the regulations will apply to every individual or entity.
-The applicable country regulation will specify what prohibitions apply to particular individuals or entities.
+The applicable sanctions regulations will specify what prohibitions apply to a particular individual or entity.

 A: It depends.
 Sanctions can impact Canadian businesses by: